rdvn-ylmz/rdvn-ylmz/README.md

 - 🎓 I'm a Computer Engineering graduate (originally studied Aircraft Technology!)
 - 🐍 Python enthusiast with a passion for AI/ML
 - ⚙️ Currently diving deep into backend development and low-level C programming
-- 📊 Data-centric problem solving is my sweet spot
+- 📊 Data-centric problem solving
-- 🌱 Always exploring, always building

 ---